Getting excited about your December Koh Samui trip? Ready to eat? And eat and eat?

 Plan to celebrate New Year on Koh Samui?
 Expect to repeat much the same as above (an enjoyable process), hopefully with yet more champagne and a lot of fireworks.

+Yikes.
+Just a cool 272% markup.
+Bring your own, but pack it in your suitcase rather than buying duty-free and hand-carrying it with you into Thailand.
 If you’re connecting in Bangkok they will confiscate duty-free liquids over 100ml … no matter how officially it’s sealed.
 Don’t blame the messenger.
 The same price disparity applies to any imported alcohol – wine, port, etc.

 What to pack for Samui in December?